 In reality, the only thing we have control over is ourselves.
 But we act as if we have control over other people, and not ourselves.

-The Benefits of Letting Go
+The Benefits of Learning to Let Go

 So, why should we learn to let go?
 There are a variety of reasons.
 Among them are freedom, better relationships, and continued personal growth.